Fred-Ramos/MQTT-Simple-Broker/README.md

 Implementation of MQTT

 Authors: Cesar Junior and Frederico Ramos

-The objective of this work is to develop a MQTT Broker, applying the concepts studied in the Distributed Systems course.
+The objective of this work is to develop a simMQTT Broker, applying the concepts studied in the Distributed Systems course.
 Following the theoretical approach, a practical implementation will be carried out, allowing for the exploration of the broker's operation in the pub/sub model and message management.